Menu

 At Petham Primary School, it is our intent to provide children with a high-quality, broad and challenging maths curriculum.
 We want children to become fluent in the fundamental skills of maths.
 We intend to achieve this by developing an ability to rapidly recall and apply their developing knowledge with accuracy.
 We want every child to be able to reason successfully, at their level, by justifying and making links between concepts using high quality mathematical vocabulary.
 Also, we enable children to access regular opportunities to apply mathematical knowledge and understanding right across our wider curriculum.

 We want the children to see that maths is an interconnected subject, to make connections across the different areas to develop their fluency.
-This is why we have adopted the mastery approach to teaching and learning maths.
+This is why we have adopted a mastery approach to the teaching and learning of maths.
 The idea is introduced in EYFS, developed through the White Rose scheme of learning from EYFS to Year 6.
 At the same time, we unlock a passion for the subject, motivating the children to learn; encouraging them to believe that they can and will achieve in maths; and produce lifelong learners of the subject.

 Implementation

 As always, our core school values will be seen through the subject.
 Pupils will be encouraged to demonstrate leadership frequently by recognising that they themselves lead their own success by being resilient to challenge in every lesson.
-Children will learn the importance of organisation when tackling a range of problems throughout the curriculum, thinking and retrieving taught strategies.
+Children will learn the importance of organisation when tackling a range of problems throughout the curriculum, thinking about and retrieving known strategies.
 Children learn how initiative is key, they will be taught and reminded about strategies and resources they can drawn upon at any time throughout the curriculum to aid their own understanding.

 Impact